You can convert a VMware, Azure, or Hyper-V VM to an Amazon EC2 instance using the AWS VM Import/Export method.

 Disk Space Requirements

-Ensure that there is a minimum of 2 GB free space on the OS disk for installing drivers and other software.
+The OS disk must have at least 2 GB of free space for installing drivers and other software.

 The access node VM must be able to connect to ec2.amazonaws.com.
-For more information, see.
+For more information, see Configuring a Firewall for an Access Node in the Cloud.

 Configuring Source VMs for Import

-When converting a VM to a nitro instance type, nitro drivers must be pre-installed on the guest.
-For more information, see.
+When converting or replicating a VM to a nitro instance type, nitro drivers must be pre-installed on the guest.
+For more information, see Preparing the Source VM.

-For information about Amazon's supported VM operating systems, see VM AWS Import/Export Requirements.
+For information about AWS's supported VM operating systems, see VM AWS Import/Export Requirements in the AWS documentation.

 Operating systems can be imported to and exported from Amazon EC2.
-For more information about whether a Region is enabled by default, see "Available Regions" in the Amazon EC2 User Guide for Linux Instances.
+For more information about whether a Region is enabled by default, see "Available Regions" in the Amazon EC2 User Guide for Linux Instances in the AWS documentation.

-For information about Amazon's supported volume types and file systems, see "Volume types and file systems" in Amazon EC2 User Guide.
+For information about AWS's supported volume types and file systems, see "Volume types and file systems" in Amazon EC2 User Guide in the AWS documentation.

-Upload the virtual VM disks to S3 as pages.
+Upload the virtual VM disks to Amazon S3 as pages.

-The naming convention for the temporary S3 bucket that is used to hold VHD files is gx-restore-region_name-account_id.
-You can override the default naming convention for S3 buckets by adding the AmazonBucketForImport additional setting to the VSA access node.
+The naming convention for the temporary Amazon S3 bucket that holds the VHD files is gx-restore-region_name-account_id.
+You can override the default naming convention for Amazon S3 buckets by adding the AmazonBucketForImport entity setting to the VSA access node.

-Merge the S3 pages uploaded for each disk to form a single VHD.
+Merge the Amazon S3 pages uploaded for each disk to form a single VHD.

-Import the OS disk as an AMI and additional disks as snapshots.
+Import the OS disk as an AMI and import additional disks as snapshots.

-Delete the AMI and snapshots from AWS and the merged VHDs from the S3 bucket.
+Delete the AMI and snapshots from AWS and the merged VHDs from the Amazon S3 bucket.

-Note: If you are using the Import method when you perform a full instance restore operation for AWS, convert a VM to an AWS instance, or replicate a VM to AWS by using the Import method.
-Commvault creates an S3 bucket for the destination automatically.
-The bucket is named gx-restore-region_name-account_id, where region_name is the name of the AWS region and account_id is the AWS account for the virtualization client.
+Note: If you are using the Import method when you perform a full instance restore operation for Amazon EC2, convert a VM to an Amazon EC2 instance, or replicate a VM to Amazon EC by using the Import method.
+Commvault creates an Amazon S3 bucket for the destination automatically.
+The bucket is named gx-restore-region_name-account_id, where region_name is the name of the AWS region and account_id is the AWS account for the hypervisor.
+By default, AWS enables server-side encryption on Amazon S3 buckets using Amazon S3 managed keys.
+To change the default server-side encryption on an Amazon S3 bucket that Commvault creates during an import restore, set the AWSS3ServerSideEncryptionMethod entity setting and the AWSS3ServerSideEncryptionKMSKeyId entity setting on the access node.